jpsheehan/ocaml-edit/README.md

 ### Bugs

 - [x] Shift+left to select over newline crashes (do `cursor_pos` refactor first)
-- [ ] There is a memory leak when the cursor is not moving around vertically.
+- [x] There is a memory leak when the cursor is not moving around vertically.
 It is likely that the textures are not being disposed of properly.
+  - Fixed.
+I wasn't freeing the surface of the performance counter